 Finding and placing your qualifying bet

-So let’s have matched betting explained with some more examples.
+So let’s have no risk matched betting explained with some more examples.
 You’re looking to place a sporting bet which has close odds on the bookmakers (the back bet) and the betting exchange (the lay bet).
 For the free bet to qualify, you’ll probably have to choose a bet with odds of 1.50 or greater, but try and stay as low as possible.
 As an example, imagine you’re backing the Montreal Canadiens to beat the Detroit Red Wings at odds of 2.25.
 Once you’ve placed this bet, you then lay the same bet on the betting exchange at 2.36.

 The difference between the bets is 0.11, which is calculated as $0.37 – the most you can possibly lose on this qualifying bet.
 Say the Red Wings win, you now have a profit of $4.87 with the betting exchange which, after they take their commission, is $4.63.
 You have lost the $5 bet with the bookmaker, but you’ve now qualified for a free $20 bet!
 Meanwhile, you have $14.63 in your Betfair account (the profit from the last bet plus the initial deposit).

 - The most common way to display odds in Canada is in the decimal format anyway, but before you begin, make sure that the odds are shown in this way on both your betting exchange and bookmakers’ accounts.
 It’s important to do this so that you can easily compare the odds shown on each site.
 You know straightaway, for example, that 2.75 is higher than 2.35, but it might take a lot longer to work it out when you’re hit with the fractional figures 7/4 and 27/20.
 Time is precious when using matched bets, as odds can quickly change.